Los Angeles Probation Violation Attorney

 Over the past 25 years, I have represented my clients in hundreds of probation violation situations in all LA County courthouses.
 My experience in this area of law makes me one of the best probation violation lawyers.

-There are many different scenarios in which a violation can manifest itself, and a seasoned attorney will know which strategy to employ based on the circumstances of the violation.
+There are many different scenarios in which a violation can manifest itself, and a seasoned attorney will know which strategy to employ based on the circumstances of the offense.
 California Penal Code Section 1203 defines probation as a type of supervisory sentence a judge can impose either of or in addition to incarceration in a county jail or California state prison.

 Sometimes, a person has an internal violation, where they violated one of the terms and conditions.
 For example, if they were ordered to do ten days of cal trans by a specific date and they failed to finish on time, this would technically be an internal violation that could subject them to the highest sentence available to the judge based on what they pled guilty or no contest to.